God of War Ragnarök developers on crafting the ultimate sequel

 Q: Bruno, I’ve seen you mention this is the first God of War game to have weapon-specific finishers.
 I’m curious — how much time goes into designing these, especially when you have many more enemy types now?
 Do you sit around in a room just brainstorming the most violent ways Kratos can kill enemies with the Leviathan Axe vs. the Blades of Chaos?
 What’s that whole process look like?

-Velasquez: Definitely, that’s been a dream that the team has had for a long time — even as far as like God of War 2 or 3.
+Velazquez: Definitely, that’s been a dream that the team has had for a long time — even as far as like God of War 2 or 3.
 We had so many different weapons and then Kratos would always default to one animation when he disposed of them.
 So yeah, it was definitely a goal for us to be able to, for the first time, have weapon-specific kills.
 Now, you get them on the majority of the enemies — there’s some certain enemy types that you’re going to use their own weapons against them, and then you mentioned the special team up attacks with Atreus and Kratos.
 But the majority of the enemies that you encounter the most, we focused on them to ensure that they would have like those special animations.

 And I promise you we’re nice people, but there’s definitely a dark side to us. [laughs] Because yes, we do get together with the animation team, we get together with the combat designers, we get together with some of our stunt performers, and we just come up with, like, ‘alright, what can we possibly do here to really up the cool way that Kratos can finish off enemies?’
 And we try also to draw inspiration from the old games?
 Because our fans have been with us for a long time and want to make sure that they feel that, ‘oh, that’s a cool callback to that certain kill.’
 So it’s a combination of coming up with new ideas and looking at the past and drawing it forward.